Leicester Therapy EMDR - For all your Counselling Needs

 Face to Face is available as well as online, home visits and telephone therapy.

-Fees: From £65 for a 50 minute individual session, EMDR is £120 per session .
+Fees: From £65 for a 50 minute individual session, EMDR from £100 per session .
 Each appointment lasts up to an hour.